jubayer0175/useful_stuff/README.md

 - Most complex syntax of python I wrote: a = [preaged[i] if (preaged - postaged)[i] == 0 else  (1- preaged[i]) for i in range(len(preaged))]
 - Here this one checks takes the subtraction of (preaged - postaged) then checks if every elemebts if preaged and post aged are the same. if same it replaces with the preaged[i] or it replaces with ~preaged[i]
 - string ''746869736973617365637265746b6579' to ascii conversion: bytearray.fromhex('746869736973617365637265746b6579').decode() ---> thisisasecretkey'
+- convert tring to hex in python: 'abcdefg'.encode('ascii').hex()  ; this one converts the string to byte like object then the we have hex() to filter that out.
 # black box arround the plot

 ax.spines['left'].set_visible(True)